Articles and Photos by David "Q." May All rights reserved ©2001-2012

 City bikes rarely break down, and distances within Paris are small.
 If you will be biking for more than one day, or taking a city bike out of Paris proper, you may wish to ask your rental company for some tools, or visit a neighborhood hardware store.

 When visiting Paris as a tourist, to see Paris I personally always prefer walking, buses, and taxis as better options than bicycling.
 Il see and experience much more as a walker, or from a bus or taxi, than I do as a cyclist.
 As a cyclist, one must concentrate on the road, traffic, and pedestrians.
-However, cycling using Velib is well worth considering for rapid poiont to point transportation when torisim is not your primary concern.
-A self-guided (essentially free) tour along the Seine, during which you can stop and walk whenever you wish, and covering many of Paris most important attractions, is described at blog.waytostay.com/city-bike-tour-paris/.
+However, for rapid poiont to point transportation when torisim is not an issue, cycling using Velib is well worth considering.

 A handful of true bike paths, separated from traffic, exist within Paris!
 They are discussed, along with other well-sheltered bike paths, in this site's detailed directions for biking out of Paris.
 However, you won't usually find these useful for going around Paris itself.